Corbett · Central Highlands

 - How hard is An Dun?

-- An Dun is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 728m of ascent and takes most walkers 5-7 hours.
+- We grade An Dun at 3/5, which puts it in moderately challenging territory.
+The usual route is around 15km with 728m of climbing; allow 5-7 hours.
 Terrain: The Gaick estate path is well-graded and bike-friendly through the pass.

-- Where do I park for An Dun?
+- Where should I park to climb An Dun?

 - Standard parking is at NN722704 near Fort William.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.